SolarArbiter/SolarArbiter.github.io/data_model.md

 “modeling parameters” key as follows:

 -   Modeling parameters:
-    -   AC power: nameplate AC power rating in megawatts
+    -   *AC power* - nameplate AC power rating in megawatts
-    -   DC power: nameplate DC power rating in megawatts
+    -   *DC power* - nameplate DC power rating in megawatts
-    -   Temperature Coefficient: The temperature coefficient of DC power in units of 1/C. Typically -0.002 to -0.005 per degree C.
+    -   *Temperature* - Coefficient: The temperature coefficient of DC power in units of 1/C. Typically -0.002 to -0.005 per degree C.
-    -   Tracking type: type of tracking system, i.e. fixed, single axis, two axis
+    -   *Tracking type* - type of tracking system, i.e. fixed, single axis, two axis
     -   For fixed tilt systems:
-        -   Surface tilt: tilt from horizontal of a fixed tilt system, degrees
+        -   *Surface tilt* - tilt from horizontal of a fixed tilt system, degrees
-        -   Surface azimuth: azimuth angle of a fixed tilt system, degrees
+        -   *Surface azimuth* - azimuth angle of a fixed tilt system, degrees
     -   For single-axis tracked systems:
-        -   Axis tilt: tilt from horizontal of the tracker axis, degrees
+        -   *Axis tilt* - tilt from horizontal of the tracker axis, degrees
-        -   Axis azimuth: azimuth angle of the tracker axis, degrees
+        -   *Axis azimuth* - azimuth angle of the tracker axis, degrees
-        -   Ground coverage ratio: ratio of total width of modules on a tracker to the distance between tracker axes.
+        -   *Ground coverage ratio* - ratio of total width of modules on a tracker to the distance between tracker axes.
 For example, for trackers each with two modules of 1m width each, and a spacing between tracker axes of 7m, the ground coverage ratio is 0.286(=2/7). system
-        -   Backtrack: True/False indicator of if a tracking system uses backtracking
+        -   *Backtrack* - True/False indicator of if a tracking system uses backtracking
-        -   Maximum rotation angle: maximum rotation from horizontal of a single axis tracker, degrees
+        -   *Maximum rotation angle* - maximum rotation from horizontal of a single axis tracker, degrees

 Other parameters may be included in under an “extra parameters” key.
 The